-You must do everything reasonable to prevent loss or damage to your boat.
+You must take reasonable steps to prevent loss or damage to your boat.
 This means:

-- when you are not using your boat, you need to pack away sails and canopies and use protective covers to secure your boat - after an incident happens, you need to prevent further loss or damage - if your motor is submerged, you need to immediately take steps to preserve the motor for example, arrange for it to be flushed, dried and oiled.
+- when you are not using your boat, you need to pack away sails and canopies and use protective covers to secure your boat - after an incident happens, you need to take reasonable steps to prevent further loss or damage - if your motor is submerged, you need to take steps as soon as possible to preserve the motor for example, arrange for it to be flushed, dried and oiled.